bonfire-engine/bonfire-engine.github.io/v3.0/doc/decoration.md

 > <small>This is an [AnimatedGameObject](doc/util?id=animatedgameobject)</small>

 Anything that you may want to add to your scenery.
-For example, a simple barrel or a NPC that interacts with your player.
+For example, a simple barrel or an NPC that interacts with your player.

 You can create decorative or interactive objects using the following builders: